The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 Checking condition (i) in \Cref{thm:fnet,thm:Fnet} can be done computationally as follows.
 Let $G\in\RR^{m\times(m-s)}$ be a Gale dual matrix to $C$, in the sense that $\ker(C)=\im(G)$.
 Recall the matrices $Q_f(w)$ and $Q_F(w,h)$ from \eqref{eq:M_f_RN}.

 \textit{Consistency:} Nonemptiness of $\ker(C)\cap\RR^m_{>0}$ is equivalent to the feasibility of the system $\{Cx=0,x_1\geq 1, \dots,x_m\geq 1\}$, which can be checked with linear programming.

 \textit{Nondegeneracy of $f$:} To check condition (i) of \Cref{thm:fnet}, we pick a random $u\in\RR^{m-s}$ (for some appropriate distribution), and compute $\rk(Q_f(Gu))$ with exact arithmetic.
-If the rank is $s$, we conclude that $f$ is nondegenerate.
+If the rank is $s$, then $f$ is nondegenerate.
 If not, we view $u$ as indeterminate, compute the $s$-minors of $Q_f(Gu)$ in $\RR[u_1,\ldots,u_{m-s}]$, and use that $f$ is degenerate if and only if all minors are zero.